FredLongs/LongsSubnet/README.md

 # Creating an EVM-Subnet on Avalanche

 ## Overview
-This project establishes an EVM Subnet on the Avalanche network named **"JamesSubnet,"** featuring its native token, **GamersTokens (JAM).** The network seamlessly integrates with MetaMask, enabling the deployment and interaction with smart contracts through the injected provider on Remix.
+This project establishes an EVM Subnet on the Avalanche network named **"LongsSubnet,"** featuring its native token, **GamersTokens (LONGS).** The network seamlessly integrates with MetaMask, enabling the deployment and interaction with smart contracts through the injected provider on Remix.

 ## Project Features
 This project interacts with two smart contracts: an ERC20 token and a vault contract.
 These contracts provide the following functionalities: